nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Workflow_Documentation/NF_MGIllumina/README.md

 ### Implementation Tools

-The current GeneLab Illumina metagenomics sequencing data processing pipeline (MGIllumina), [GL-DPPD-7107-A.md](../../Pipeline_GL-DPPD-7107_Versions/GL-DPPD-7107-A.md), is implemented as a [Nextflow](https://nextflow.io/) DSL2 workflow and utilizes [Singularity](https://docs.sylabs.io/guides/3.10/user-guide/introduction.html) containers or [conda](https://docs.conda.io/en/latest/) environments to install/run all tools.
+The current GeneLab Illumina metagenomics sequencing data processing pipeline (MGIllumina-A), [GL-DPPD-7107-A.md](../../Pipeline_GL-DPPD-7107_Versions/GL-DPPD-7107-A.md), is implemented as a [Nextflow](https://nextflow.io/) DSL2 workflow and utilizes [Singularity](https://docs.sylabs.io/guides/3.10/user-guide/introduction.html) containers or [conda](https://docs.conda.io/en/latest/) environments to install/run all tools.
 This workflow is run using the command line interface (CLI) of any unix-based system.
 While knowledge of creating workflows in nextflow is not required to run the workflow as is, [the Nextflow documentation](https://nextflow.io/docs/latest/index.html) is a useful resource for users who want to modify and/or extend this workflow.

 > **Note on reference databases**
 > Many reference databases are relied upon throughout this workflow.
 They will be installed and setup automatically the first time the workflow is run.
 All together, after installed and unpacked, they will take up about about 340 GB of storage, but they may also require up to 500GB during installation and initial un-packing, so be sure there is enough room on your system before running the workflow.